By Ed Staskus

 “Take my car and give it a little ride,” he said.
 “I haven’t driven it for a while.
 It needs to be out on the road.”

 His son got the car and drove it up and down Lakeshore Boulevard.
 It had snowed overnight, but not much, and what snow there was had been plowed to the side.
 When he got back, he found his father in bed.
 Wayne had put a pillow over his head and a gun in his mouth.
-It was the first and last time he ever shot a gun at a human being.
+When he pulled the trigger, it was the first and last time he ever shot a gun at a human being.

-After the funeral I walked around Lakewood until summer, until Mattie, my golfing buddy for many years, who was in his 80s, got sick.
-He was taken to Fairview Hospital, and when there wasn’t anything more they could do, he was moved to the Welsh Home in Rocky River.
+After the funeral Nick hoofed it around Lakewood until summer, when Mattie, his golfing buddy for many years, who was in his 80s, got sick.
+He was taken to Fairview Hospital, and when there wasn’t anything else the doctors could do, they moved him to the Welsh Home in Rocky River.

+“I always was a good friend with different people, including Wayne and Mattie, who were my two best friends.
+It’s good to be best friends with your friends.
+Otherwise, you end up with duck eggs.
 My ship is coming in one day.
-When it does, I’ll dump the Chevy in the blink of an eye and get an Audi convertible.
+When it does, I’ll dump the Suzuki in the blink of an eye and get an Audi convertible.
 I’ll go to Florida every winter.
+I’ll play golf in the sunshine again.”

-I bought some new shirts and shoes and ate better.
-After squirreling the rest of Mattie’s money away I was in good shape.
-I played golf all summer at some new courses.
-I went to both Wayne’s and Mattie’s graves once and paid my respects.
+He bought new shirts and shoes and ate better.
+After squirreling the rest of Mattie’s money away he was in good shape.
+He stayed in his dog-eared apartment to keep costs down.
+He thought about buying birthday presents for his grandson and granddaughter, even though he hardly ever saw them, and when he did, hardly paid any attention to them.
+He didn’t work at much of anything and played golf all the next summer at new nicer courses.
+He went to both Wayne and Mattie’s graves and paid his respects.
+He only went once, but it was enough.